 Federal Government Partners

 Centers for Medicare and Medicaid Services

 The Centers for Medicare and Medicaid Services (CMS) is a federal agency that administers the Medicare program and works in partnership with state governments to administer Medicaid.
-CMS is a partner in the administration and oversight of the Medicaid EHR Incentive Program through development of the federal regulations governing the program.
+CMS is a partner in the administration and oversight of the Wisconsin Medicaid Promoting Interoperability Program through development of the federal regulations governing the program.

 Office of the National Coordinator for Health Information Technology

 The Office of the National Coordinator for Health Information Technology (ONC) is primarily focused on coordination of nationwide efforts to implement and use health information technology and the electronic exchange of health information.
 ONC defines the certification criteria for certified EHRs and works closely with CMS to align these criteria with the Meaningful Use requirements.

 Indian Health Service (IHS) is the principal federal health care provider and health advocate for tribal members, and its goal is to raise their health status to the highest possible level.
 IHS collaborates with DMS to support the efforts of the tribal health centers in the state.
 Their efforts include the provision of Meaningful Use consultants to the tribal health centers to encourage adoption efforts.

 The Centers for Disease Control and Prevention (CDC) collaborates with its federal partners (CMS and ONC) on health IT policy development and to define criteria for Meaningful Use.
 Additionally, CDC works with other national partners to develop policies, guidelines, and methods and to promote a shared vision for how public health interacts with the healthcare community.